crcx/parable/Parable.md

 ### Comments

 The parser concatenates tokens until it encounters one ending in a double quote.
 It then stores the character codes into a new slice and stores a pointer to this slice into the current one.
-When done, it sets the type to *TYPE_COMMENT*.
+When done, it sets the type to *TYPE_REMARK*.

 ### Pointers